erikg713/Palace-of-Quests/README.md

-Note: Ethereum and Bitcoin support will be introduced in later phases.
+Note: Ethereum and Polygon support will be introduced in later phases.

 ---